amirongit/notecode/elasticsearchInAction.md

 configured per field
 - TF-IDF
     - term frequency
-        - number of times a term appears in an specific document
+        - number of times the search word appears in an specific field of a document
     - inverse document frequency
-        - measure of how common or rare a term is across all of the documents
+        - number of times the search word appears across the whole set of documents
     - assignes weight terms based on their TF & IDF
     - terms with more TF & less IDF are considered to be more relevant
 - BM25 (Best Matching 25)